holdgh/ApeRAG/README.md

 The `Makefile` at the root of the project provides several helpful commands to streamline development:

 *   **Environment & Dependencies**:
     *   `make install`: Installs all necessary backend (Python) and frontend (Node.js) dependencies.
-It sets up a virtual environment for Python.
+It sets up a Python 3.11 virtual environment using `uv`.
     *   `make dev`: Installs development tools like pre-commit hooks to ensure code quality before commits.

 *   **Running Services**:
     *   `make run-db`: (Uses Docker Compose) Starts all required database services (PostgreSQL, Redis, Qdrant, etc.) as defined in `docker-compose.yml`.
 Useful if you don't have these services running elsewhere.
     *   `make run-backend`: Starts the Django development server.
     *   `make run-frontend`: Starts the UmiJS frontend development server.
-    *   `make run-celery`: Starts a Celery worker for processing background tasks.
+    *   `make run-celery`: Starts a Celery worker for processing background tasks (includes Celery Beat).
-    *   `make run-celery-beat`: Starts the Celery beat scheduler for periodic tasks.
+    *   `make run-celery-beat`: (Note: `make run-celery` usually includes Beat due to the `-B` flag.
+This target might be redundant or for specific scenarios.
+Check Makefile if explicitly needed separate from worker).

 *   **Code Quality & Testing**:
     *   `make format`: Formats Python code using Ruff and frontend code using Prettier.